 - A symposium consists of several papers presented on a similar topic.
 The symposium organiser normally acts as chair of the symposium session(s).
 There may be one or more discussants to draw the symposium to a conclusion. - Individual papers may be offered by any participants.
 Where thematically congruent, individual papers may be allocated to a symposium by the conference academic chair.
-Otherwise individual papers will be presented in conference sessions identified as "Individual Papers" and, where possible, with an additional indication of a general theme (e.g. "experimental psychology") - Papers are 20 minutes i.e. 15 minutes presentation and 5 minutes questions - Symposia usually run from 1 to 3 hours - Please talk in the first instance to the conference coordinator if you have ideas for a complete symposium
+Otherwise individual papers will be presented in conference sessions identified as "Individual Papers" and, where possible, with an additional indication of a general theme (e.g. "experimental psychology") - Papers are 15 minutes including Q & A - Symposia usually run from 1 to 3 hours - Please talk in the first instance to the conference coordinator if you have ideas for a complete symposium